Lauren Selig

 Lauren Selig is an American film producer, businesswoman, writer and philanthropist.
-She is co-founder of Shake and Bake Productions, VALIS Virtual Reality, Curiosity Ink and Tangled Little Dragon.
-She is a venture partner at Bold Capital Partners and an advisor to New Republic Pictures, Inveniam, Tabit, Videoshops, Pendrell, Ackerley Sports Group and the Xprize Foundation.
+She is co-founder of Shake and Bake Productions, VALIS Virtual Reality and Tangled Little Dragon, and has worked in film, television and virtual reality production.

 Early life and education

 Selig was born in Seattle, Washington, the daughter of property developer Martin Selig.
 Her mother is Andrea (née Fain).

 During elementary school and high school Selig attended the private Lakeside School and Phillips Exeter Academy and went on to her undergraduate studies at Georgetown University where she earned a BS in International Relations.
 She studied for a year at the London School of Economics while working at Variety.
 Selig then went on to the University of Washington and Northwestern University where she earned a JD-MBA.